 Barr is also making headlines for her support of President Trump.
-This week she told Jimmy Fallon on the Tonight Show that she knew people were mad about it, “but you know, I don’t give a f**k”.
+In 2018 she told Jimmy Fallon on the Tonight Show that she knew people were mad about it, “but you know, I don’t give a f**k”.

 Love or hate her politics, Barr is a woman who has triumphed against the odds, surviving terrible trauma to reach the heights of fame.
 Barr grew up in a working-class family in Utah.

 At the age of 16, she was walking to school on an icy morning when she was hit by a car.
 Her skull was cracked and she was dragged 10 metres along the road.

 “I died, and I came back changed,” she told The Daily Beast.
 “I did that whole tunnel, white light deal.”

 After the accident, Barr needed skin grafts and plastic surgery.
 She couldn’t sleep and had memory problems.
 She also began suffering auditory hallucinations.